 The Monomiyama* Park is a hilltop park in the Iwadono area of Higashimatsuyama.
 The park was initially just a viewpoint.
 Higashimatsuyama city developed a park around it in recent years.
-It is also park of a larger (4,638 hectares!) park, the “Prefectural Hiki Nature Park” or what we might call a nature reserve in English.
+Moreover, it is also part of a larger (4,638 hectares!) park, the “Prefectural Hiki Nature Park” or what we might call a nature reserve in English.
 Some of the park’s flora and fauna is newly planted, but they also worked with a lot of the nature that has been in existence for hundreds of years.
 The result: a park that has made a mark for its scenery.

-Fewer places in the Hiki district of Saitama have such vibrant rustic colours.
+Fewer places in the Hiki district of Saitama have such vibrant rustic colors.
 The park is particularly known for its momoji maple leaves and their majestic reds.
 If you time it right, and the weather and other conditions permit, you can see red, orange, yellow, green and brown, even purple, all at the same time.
-By the end of November the paths and tracks are blanketed with a soft and cruncy carpet of coloured leaves.
+By the end of November the paths and tracks are blanketed with a soft and crunchy carpet of colored autumn leaves.

 The park has little in it in way of attractions.
 There is no playground equipment and no sporting facilities.
-There are some tunnels made from flower rows, that children enjoy exploring.
+However, there are some tunnels made from flower rows, that children enjoy exploring.
 There are water features in the base of the valley of the park, which are very picturesque and in summer you can see children wading through the river.
 It is a great place to introduce wee children to hiking.

 There are plenty of places where you can sit and enjoy the view dotted throughout the park.
 And it is a spectacular view.